In Greek mythology Hermes received the following mandate from Zeus.

 Brahm is said to be incomprehensible, although it is stated in one place that he is neither male nor female (“neuter”).
 He manifests his power by the operation of his divine spirit, Vishnu, the pervader, and Narayan, or moving on the waters; both in the masculine gender.
 For this reason, he is often denominated the first male.

-In the last post, Mahadeva was pictured as Ardha Nari, or half woman.
+, Mahadeva was pictured as Ardha Nari, or half woman.
 This is a typical characteristic of a god who creates by himself from nothing.
 But apparently, the creation can be discussed without this information.
 According to Moor, “there is no general orthodoxy among Hindus, any more than among Christians.”

 Brahma is sometimes called Kamalayoni.
 “Kamal is the lotos, Yoni the pudendum muliebre, the mystical matrix, into which is inserted the equally mysterious Linga of Siva.”
 According to the Vaishnavas, or worshippers of Vishnu, Brahma appeared on a Lotus, which sprung from the navel of Vishnu.